dekatzenel/cs205-final-project/README.md

 There are two files that contain data that can be converted into graphs to be used in TSP.
 Both are located in `resources/`.
 + `fri26.xml.zip` is our primary file on which we performed most of our testing.
 It has 26 nodes.
 + `a280.xml.zip` is a larger file with 280 nodes.
 We used it to check how our results scaled to larger data sets.

+Our code for parallel tempering, both in serial and in parallel, is located in `parallel_tempering.py`.
+Both functions make extensive use of the `anneal_once()` and related functions in `annealing_helper_functions.py`.
+The code for simulated annealing is also located in `annealing_helper_functions.py`

+Several ipython notebooks are referenced as resources throughout the code.
+They are available at `resources/ipython_source_files.zip`.

+SOMEONE WHO IS NOT DANA SHOULD TALK ABOUT THE WRITEUP FILES.
+BUT FIRST WE NEED TO ADD CHRISTIAN'S FILES TO THE WRITEUP FILES FOLDER.